jaywcjlove/rightmenu-master/README.md

 **■ Detect and add 'Open Remote Git URL' menu**

 Right-clicking in a Finder folder automatically detects Git folders and adds the 'Open Remote URL' menu.
 Clicking the menu will open the Git repository directly in the browser.

+**■ Show Total Size**

+In Finder, when multiple files or folders are selected, the context menu can display the total size of these items.
+Additionally, it will list the size of each file or folder individually.

 ## Frequently Asked Questions